Georgia Employment Background Screening Laws in 2025: A Comprehensive Guide

 A common question for employers is how far back they can look into an applicant’s criminal history.
 In Georgia, the answer depends on the nature of the offense:

 • Non-Convictions: The FCRA places a seven-year lookback period on non-conviction information from the date of disposition.
-This includes arrests that did not lead to a conviction.
+This includes arrests that did not lead to a conviction or misdemeanors.

 It’s also essential for employers to be aware of Georgia’s First Offender Act.
 Under this act, if an individual completes their sentence without any violations, the offense is discharged and is not considered a conviction, with certain exceptions for sensitive positions.